wlp3333/ClipDirector/README.md

 # ClipDirector
-A GUI based application that allows you to store and recall data to the clipboard.
+An easy to use GUI based application that allows you to store and recall data to the clipboard.
 ## Features
 * 6 text buffers for lots of copy paste action
 * One click purge all button